 "One of the main issues in the existing literature on apprehensives is their syntactic and/or pragmatic status as dependent or independent clauses."
-(Smith-Dennis 2021:428)
+(Smith-Dennis 2021: 428)

-The question thus arises of how best to analyze examples such as (4).
-If tiple were found to have a subordinating role, should a stand-alone clause like (4) then be analyzed as an instance of insubordination - i.e. a subordinate clause used independently (cf. Evans 2007)?
-Such a historical process has indeed been proposed to account for certain types of apprehensional markers, as in the Oceanic language Papapana (Smith-Dennis 2021) or in the East Caucasian language Archi (DANIEL & DOBRUSHINA, this volume).
+The question thus arises of how best to analyze examples such as (6).
+If tiple were found to have a subordinating role, then one may want to analyze a standalone clause like (6) as an instance of insubordination-i.e. a subordinate clause used independently (cf. Evans 2007)?
+Such a historical process has indeed been proposed to account for certain types of apprehensional markers, as in the Oceanic language Papapana (Smith-Dennis 2021) or in the East Caucasian language Archi (Daniel & Dobrushina, this volume).
 Rather, I will propose that apprehensive clauses in Mwotlap are grammatically well-formed independent sentences.
-They do present a form of dependency towards an external utterance, explicit or implicit - yet that dependency is not syntactic in nature, but rather pragmatic.
+They do present a form of dependency towards an external utterance, explicit or implicit; yet that dependency is not syntactic in nature, but rather pragmatic.

 In the analysis I propose, the work of the apprehensive modality is to alert the addressee to a specific risk that should be avoided.
-By formulating such an apprehension, the speaker yields support to a particular instruction - one that is sometimes specified as in (3), and sometimes left implicit as in (4).
+By formulating such an apprehension, the speaker yields support to a particular instruction-one that is sometimes specified as in (5), and sometimes left implicit as in (6).
 This interplay between explicit apprehensions and implicit instructions is the central mechanism of the apprehensive mood of Mwotlap.